gdha/pi-stories/docs/pi-stories.md

 # PI4 Stories

-## Raspberry Pi 4 cluster Series part 1
+## Raspberry Pi 4 cluster Series - Basic OS configuration

 Before we can build a PI 4 cluster using kubernetes software of some kind (most likely k3s) we need to buy the required hardware to begin with.
 In our case we decided to go for 5 Raspberry Pi's type 4 with 4 GB RAM.
 We leave the exercise to you what size of SD card you want (more GB cost more money, but gives you some room for expansion later on).
 We also bought some small USB sticks (type SanDisk Ultra Fit USB 3.1 flash drive 128 GB) for building an object oriented file system (but that is for a later series).